 - Avoid alcohol, large meals, and caffeine before bedtime.

-The best way to manage MS symptoms and slow disease progression is to follow the treatment plan recommended by your doctor and healthcare team.
+The best way to manage MS symptoms and slow disease progression is to follow the treatment plan recommended by a doctor and healthcare team.

 Avoiding MS triggers, when possible, may help prevent relapses.
 Common MS triggers can include: